-PSD2 is a customer-centric regulation that should lead to an improved customer environment, bringing benefits not only to end-users but to all banking and payment parties.
+PSD2 is a customer-centric regulation that should lead to an improved customer environment, bringing benefits to end-users and all banking and payment parties.

 New partnerships and open-banking APIs with the right security level brought by SCA and risk monitoring can generate value by:

 - Adding third-party capabilities to core offerings

-- Capitalising on consumer behaviour and storing consumer preference data
+- Capitalizing on consumer behavior and storing consumer preference data

 - Making the multi-factor authentication process as easy as possible for the customer.

-New customer onboarding will be made easier, offering end-users better tools to manage their finance and enticing them to buy new products and services that can be provided by banks and TPPs.
+New customer onboarding will be made easier, offering end-users better tools to manage their finance and enticing them to buy new products and services provided by banks and TPPs.

 Banks will be able to use financial data better to provide competing services at competitive rates.

 Already, leading banks have started building strong partnerships and open-banking API hubs, showing how PSD2 regulation can be the perfect tool for more innovation in payment and banking.

 PSD2 compliance: Where do we fit in?

 As a leading provider of digital security solutions, we enable banks and financial institutions to meet the challenges raised by PSD2.

-Thales helps financial organisations understand and address PSD2 requirements relating to strong customer authentication, risk management, and Open Banking API.
+Thales helps financial organizations understand and address PSD2 requirements relating to strong customer authentication, risk management, and Open Banking API.
 With Thales solutions, you can combine PSD2 SCA and the latest innovation in passwordless authentication, such as FIDO passkeys.

-We have released a first white paper introducing PSD2 in general, and how it opens the market of payments, and additional white papers allowing us to analyse PSD2 compliance of various solutions.
+We have released a first white paper introducing PSD2 in general and opening the payments and additional white papers, allowing us to analyze PSD2 compliance of various solutions.

 An additional white paper describes how Thales' solutions may help our customers comply with PSD2 security requirements.
 You find them in the download section below.

 Strong Customer Authentication